Shirley Clarke Franklin Park: Bellwood Quarry

 The former granite quarry, which closed in 2007, was a popular hangout spot for local teens.
 The site was used as a location for the filming of the AMC's series The Walking Dead in the summer of 2010.
 It was also used as a filming location for season four episode 14 of The Vampire Diaries, a scene in Mockingjay Part 1, and the final scene of The Fundamentals of Caring.
 In 2016, it was featured prominently in several episodes of the Netflix series Stranger Things.
 The quarry was used to film lunar surface sequences in the Neil Armstrong biographical film, First Man, released in 2018.

 During construction of the reservoir and the park, the area was closed to the public.
-A five-mile tunnel was dug to access water.
+A five-mile tunnel was dug to connect the quarry to the Chattahoochee River.
 The reservoir began filling in April of 2020, and completed filling in February 2021.

+In addition to its recreational role, Shirley Clarke Franklin Park functions as a critical piece of Atlanta’s water infrastructure.
+The reservoir significantly increases the city’s emergency water storage capacity, holding a backup water supply of more than two billion gallons, which would last more than 30 days.